-- Additional Pass up meetings between exiting and incoming teachers/professionals. - Enhanced/additional transition visits (as appropriate) between classes/new schools. - Views of child/parents sought - 2.5 All members of School Staff may be asked to provide support to pupils with medical conditions, including administering medicines - All members of staff should know what to do and respond accordingly if they become aware that a pupil with a medical condition needs help - Although administering medicine is not part of teacher's professional duties, teachers should take into account the needs of pupils with medical conditions that they teach. - Staff must not give prescription medication or undertake healthcare procedures without appropriate training - 2.6 Pupils: Where appropriate pupils with medical conditions - will be consulted to provide information about how their condition affects them. - will be fully involved in discussions about their medical support needs and contribute as much as possible to the development of, and comply with, their individual healthcare plan. - 2.7 Parents have the prime responsibility for their child's health.
-Parents include any person who is not a parent of a child but has parental responsibility for or care of a child. - It only requires one parent to request that medicines are administered.
-As a matter of practicality, this will be the parent with whom the school has day-to-day contact. - Parents should provide the school with sufficient and up to date information about their child's medical needs.
-Parents should tell the school of any change in prescription which should be supported by either new directions on the packaging of medication or by a supporting letter from a medical professional.
+- Additional Pass up meetings between exiting and incoming teachers/professionals. - Enhanced/additional transition visits (as appropriate) between classes/new schools. - Views of child/parents sought - 2.5 All members of School Staff may be asked to provide support to pupils with medical conditions, including administering medicines - All members of staff should know what to do and respond accordingly if they become aware that a pupil with a medical condition needs help - Although administering medicine is not part of teacher's professional duties, teachers should take into account the needs of pupils with medical conditions that they teach. - Staff must not give prescription medication or undertake healthcare procedures without appropriate training possible to the development of, and comply with, their individual healthcare plan.